mapbox/dr-ui/docs/src/pages/guides/page-layout.md

 ## Multi-structured sites

 Most docs.mapbox.com sites use a single structure, which means it documents a single product.
-However, [iOS](https://docs.mapbox.com/ios/maps/overview/) and [Android](https://docs.mapbox.com/android/maps/overview/) use a multi-structure to document maps, navigation, and search.
+But [iOS](https://docs.mapbox.com/ios/maps/overview/) and [Android](https://docs.mapbox.com/android/maps/overview/) use a multi-structure to document maps, navigation, and search.

 The [navigation](/dr-ui/guides/batfish-helpers/#navigation) Batfish helper function can handle multi-structured sites and build the `navigation` dataset required for PageLayout automatically.
 You will need to include a configuration object to define each part of the site.
 See [shape of multi-level sections](/dr-ui/guides/batfish-helpers/#shape-of-multi-level-sections) for how to write a configuration object.